russelsantos19/100-days-of-code/log.md

 **Thoughts**:  I look on facebook date dropdown and I can input invalid date like Feb 31.
 Maybe they are using server side validation.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 44: August 07, 2020 Friday

+**Today's Progress**:  Another happy day because I finally solve my problem in making the date dropdown and finished revising my code.

+**Thoughts**:  I've been little bit confused in some logic(and, or, nand, nor, etc) I had to study more of it to solve another problem regarding date form validation in my project.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)